mampfes/hacs_waste_collection_schedule/doc/ics/awista_starnberg_de.md

 ## How to get the configuration arguments

-- Goto <https://www.awista-starnberg.de/abfallwirtschaftskalender/> and select your municipality.
+- Go to <https://www.awista-starnberg.de/abfallwirtschaftskalender/> and select your municipality.
 - Click on `URL in die Zwischenablage kopieren`.
 - Replace the `url` in the example configuration with this link.